Microsoft OPC Publisher

 NOTE: The Timestamp property is not part of the regular legacy samples messages.
 You must set --fm=True for them to be included.

 The timestamp of the message is the time the notification was received from the OPC UA server.
-Using the --mts command line option other sources for this timestamp can be chosen, e.g., the time of encoding (which is shortly before sending to the data sink), or the PublishTime property of the subscription notification received from the server (provided by OPC UA server).
+Using the --mts command line options other sources for this timestamp can be chosen, e.g., the time of encoding (which is shortly before sending to the data sink), or the PublishTime property of the subscription notification received from the server (provided by OPC UA server).

 Note that if the PublishTime is selected as message timestamp, heartbeat messages will not have a message timestamp as they are generated locally and not as a result of a publish operation.